Xylitol oxidase

-Thus, the two substrates of this enzyme are xylitol and O_{2}, whereas its two products are xylose and H_{2}O_{2}.
+The two substrates of this enzyme are xylitol and oxygen.
+Its products are D-xylose and hydrogen peroxide.
+Other sugar alcohols, including sorbitol, can be oxidised by this enzyme.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is xylitol:oxygen oxidoreductase.